NandhiniKarvendhan/Holy-Grail-Application/README.md

 ## How to use

 1. Download or clone the repository.
-2. Run npm install in terminal.
+2. Run npm install in the terminal.
 3. Run Docker in terminal, docker run -p 6379:6379 --name some-redis -d redis
 4. Run node index.js.